By Lee Allphin, Employer Advantage Founder and Chairman of the Board

 - Free strategic assessment of your business needs

 - Quick and easy account setup and seamless transitions

 - Urgent Requests | Please Call: Toll Free 800.467.3909

 About Employer Advantage

-Freedom to Succeed — Trusted for more than 25 years, Employer Advantage frees business leaders from the administrative and compliance burdens of having employees so they can focus on what they do best: helping their business succeed.
+A New Path to HR Bliss — Trusted for more than 25 years, Employer Advantage frees business leaders from the administrative and compliance burdens of having employees so they can focus on what they do best: helping their business succeed.
 From energetic entrepreneurs to large corporations, we create a tailored and strategic approach to fit individual business needs and company culture.
 Our suite of services includes Human Resources, Payroll, Health and Benefits, Safety, Compliance, Employment Taxes, Retirement, Employee Manuals and Training, Workers’ Compensation, Unemployment Claims, OSHA, DOT, and more…

 More than a slick software solution — Employer Advantage’s dedicated service teams save businesses time and money and enhance profitability, while providing employees with top-notch assistance and benefits.